- PAM® Original No-Stick Cooking Spray

 |Serving Size||4 servings (1 fillet each)|

-- Preheat oven to 375°F. Stir together bread crumbs, parsley, paprika and salt in shallow dish.
+- Preheat oven to 375°F. Spray shallow baking pan with cooking spray.
+Stir together bread crumbs, parsley, paprika and salt in shallow dish.
 Brush both sides of each fillet with mustard.
 Place fillets in crumbs; coat with crumbs.

-- Place fillets in large shallow baking pan.
+- Place fillets in baking pan.
 Sprinkle fillets with cheese.
-Spray top of fillets with cooking spray.
 Bake 10 to 12 minutes or until fish flakes easily with fork (145°F).

 |Amount per Serving|